-The Vimeo online video platform originally launched in 2004.
-For most of its existence, Vimeo has catered to the creative market.
-However, in recent years Vimeo has begun to pivot towards the B2B sector.
+The Vimeo online video platform was originally launched in 2004, and for most of its existence, Vimeo has catered to the creative market.
+However, in recent years Vimeo has pivoted towards the B2B sector.

-Netflix is a prime example, to name only one.
+Netflix is a prime example of a service that uses OTT technology.
 By 2024, experts predict that 310 million households will subscribe to at least one OTT service.

 Overall, global OTT revenue is expected to reach $83.4 billion within a few years.
 Countless businesses are investing in online video.
 Likewise, power players are making moves and niche markets are developing.

-- Video subscription monetization
+- Video subscription and OTT monetization

 - App building